 If you have answered “Yes” to any of these questions, call ‘Maggio Thompson, LLP today!

-If you have been injured while working on the water, you may be entitled to financial compensation, which can include:
+If you have been injured, you may be entitled to financial compensation, which can include:

 - Pain and suffering